Shamshadpk10/MachineLearning-projects/SCM.DataAnalysis-Project/readme.md

 | approved_wh_govt_certificate| Type of approval warehouse having been issued by government.    |
 | wh_breakdown_l3m            | Number of times the warehouse faces the breakdown in the last 3 months.|
 | product_wg_ton              | Product weight.                                                |

+## Project Overview:
+#
+#### Exploratory Analysis:

+- Conducted an in-depth analysis of the dataset to understand its structure, distributions, and attributes.
+#### Creation of New Attributes:

+- Engineered new features based on existing data attributes to enhance predictive capabilities.
+#### Data Preprocessing:

+- Cleaned and preprocessed the dataset, handling missing values, outliers, and standardizing or normalizing features as required.
+#### Exploratory Data Analysis (EDA):

+- Explored relationships between variables, identified trends, patterns, and outliers to gain valuable insights into the dataset.
+#### Visualization:

+- Employed various visualization techniques to represent data distributions, correlations, and trends effectively.
+#### Label Encoding:

+- Converted categorical columns into numerical format using label encoding for model compatibility.
+#### Correlation Analysis:

+- Investigated attribute correlations to understand the relationships between different features.
+#### Train-Test Split:

+- Segregated the dataset into training and testing sets for model training and evaluation.
+#### Algorithm Selection:

+- Chose a variety of regression algorithms (Linear Regression, Decision Trees, Random Forest, Gradient Boosting, Support Vector Machine, XGBoost) to build predictive models.
+#### Model Training & Evaluation:

+- Trained models on the training data, performed hyperparameter tuning, and evaluated their performance using various metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared scores.
+#### Visualization of Model Performance:

+- Visualized model predictions against actual values using scatter plots to compare algorithm behaviors.
+#### Conclusion:

+- The analysis highlights Gradient Boosting and XGBoost models as strong performers due to their accurate and robust performance in managing inventory dynamically.
+Improving the Support Vector Machine through fine-tuning parameters could further enhance supply chain strategies.